Posts tagged 'book summary'

 Product Roadmaps Relaunched

 Product Roadmaps Relaunched by C. Todd Lombardo, Bruce McCarthy, Evan Ryan, Michael Connors.
 To be honest, I’ve built a lot of terrible roadmaps over the years.
 Some resembled Gantt-charts and came with work packages, milestones, and deadlines.
 Unsurprisingly, these created an unjustified sense of security and commitment.
 Others were too lofty and vague, needed lots of explaining and still left behind confused and irritated audiences.
 I came to try various formats and templates, adapted and tinkered to address some of these issues, but I am yet to uncover the holy grail of roadmapping.
+Be aware that Product Roadmaps Relaunched also offers no such silver bullet, nor does it provide a single, correct, gold standard roadmap template that everyone should use all the time.
+But had I stumbled upon the book already when it first came out in 2017, I might well have avoided a few unsatisfying sidesteps.

 Read more →